Patient Care Medical is one of the nation’s leading urinary catheter suppliers. Check out our catheter catalog and request a free sample today!

 As in other cases with reusing single-use devices, reusing catheters that have already been used once or multiple times comes with risks and dangers to health and safety for any individual.
 Sterile catheters are classified as single-use devices (SUD).
-The Food and Drug Administration (FDA) states that a single-use device, also referred to as a disposable device, can be defined as a device intended for use on one patient during a single procedure.
+The Food and Drug Administration (FDA) states that a single-use disposable device can be defined as intended for use on one patient during a single procedure.
 This device is not intended to be reprocessed (meaning cleaned, disinfected/sterilized) and used again.
-The labeling for a single-use device may or may not identify the device as single use or disposable and does not include instructions for reprocessing.
-Despite this information from the FDA, there are still multiple cases of catheters and other SUDs being reused.
-Especially when regarding patients that receive their care from home and outside of a hospital, it is not hard to imagine how single-use medical devices are not sterilized to adequate standards after reuse.
+The labeling for a single-use device may or may not identify the device as single-use or disposable and does not include instructions for reprocessing.
+Despite this information from the FDA, there are multiple cases of catheters and other SUDs still being reused.
+Especially when regarding patients who receive their care from home and outside of a hospital, it is not hard to imagine how single-use medical devices are not sterilized to adequate standards after reuse.

 In one simulation study, catheters that had been deliberately contaminated were then reprocessed (sterilized) and reused and then tested for residual viruses via cell cultures and polymerase chain reaction (PCR).
 While testing, enterovirus was cultured from one (10%) of the catheters, but no less than six (60%) of the samples were enterovirus PCR positive and one (10%) contained detectable adenovirus DNA.
 This study was performed with professional and rigorous cleaning of the catheters before virus testing was commenced, and viruses were still found in the catheters.
 Based on this information, even if catheters are cleaned thoroughly after use and reused again, there is a still a real risk of infection to the patient.
 Some individuals believe that single-use devices are labeled for single use so that manufacturers of SUDs can maintain their profit margin and avoid liability.
 However, other individuals that are against reprocessing of SUDs argue that the risks outweigh the benefits and that research has not proven reprocessing to be safe.